 The fridge can cut the number of antioxidants in half.
 A USDA study found that watermelons at room temperature develop nearly double the levels of compounds like beta-carotene (which promotes healthy skin and eyesight) than do refrigerated melons.
 Cool air stunts the antioxidant growth that occurs after harvest.
 Chill sliced melons to prevent bacterial growth.
-This is how often you should really be cleaning your fridge.

 If this tropical plant is stored below 40 degrees F, it turns black quickly.
 Keep on the counter in a shady place, and mimic placing flowers in a vase: Fill a glass with water and submerge the stems.
 Place a zip-top plastic bag over the plant to allow it to breathe and stay moist.
-This is how you can spring clean your refrigerator in a few easy steps.

 Cold temperatures convert potato starch into sugar.
 This results in a gritty texture and a slightly sweet flavor.
 Potatoes do best at 45° F (most refrigerators are set from 35° F to 38° F).
 Store them in a paper bag in the cool pantry.
 Sunlight causes chlorophyll to accumulate, turning potatoes green and sometimes bitter.
 Use these 18 tricks to squeeze more into your storage space.